 All orders are packed in boxes and stored in freezers at our farm until you pick them up.
 Most other farms you have to go the butcher to pick up your meat during limited butcher’s hours and pack the meat yourself when you get there.
 We only charge one price so you don’t have to pay the farm and processor separately.
 We simplify the process by placing the order with us and picking it up from us.

 We only use butchers that don’t batch process –– meaning they will not mix meat from different farms together.
 We make sure we get our meat back from our butchers and only our meat.
 Majority of butchers combine the trimmings from all the beef or pigs from all the different farms who brought in animals that week and grind them up together.
 This is a very common practice and they usually do it without the customer’s knowledge.
 We do not use butchers who do that.

 The prices listed on the price sheet for shares of beef and pork are per pound hanging weight.
 Hanging weight is the weight of the animal minus the hide, legs, head, and organs –– just meat and bone.
 This is the way the meat hangs in the butcher’s refrigerator.

 You can expect to get 65% to 80% or more of the hanging weight in cuts of meat for your freezer.
 For beef, the difference in weight is because the beef is dry aged and loses water in the aging process.

 For standard cutting all the lost weight is water weight.
 You’ll still get all of the meat that’s in the hanging weight in cuts of beef.

 There are no additional processing fees to our per pound hanging weight price.
+Many farms include the organ meats in the hanging weight and it makes a significant different in the cost.
 We don’t include the weight of the organ meats in the hanging weight for beef or pork.

 Whole Pork: ~160 to 220 lbs hanging weight will yield approximately 120 to 170 lbs of pork and will take up about 6 cu ft of freezer space.